MonetDBSolutions/monetdb-url-spec/README.md

 `monetdbs://` style MonetDB URLs as opposed to the `mapi:monetdb://` URLs we use right now.

-Status: proposal only.
+Status: proposal.

-The main spec is in [monetdb-url.md][spec].
-It tries to be short and to the point.
-Everything that does not fit there is in [monetdb-url-faq.md][faq].
+The spec is in [monetdb-url.md][spec].
+It is not finished yet.
-Finally, directory [tests](tests) contains some test cases that can be used to test client implementations.

-[faq]: monetdb-url-faq.md
+There is a large, currently rather unstructured set of test cases in [tests.md][testsmd].
+The pymonetdb tests have a script that reads them from [tests.md][testsmd] and tries them out.
+The other implementations will do the same.

 [spec]: monetdb-url.md
+[testsmd]: tests.md